Recent contests (Closed)

-• Winners will receive awards at Biennial.
-Should winners not be present at the Biennial, prize monies will be sent to the winners after April 22, 2014.
+Winners will receive awards at the Biennial.
+If winners are not present at the Biennial, prize monies will be sent to the winners after May 1, 2016.

-• Winners will be notified in March prior to Biennial.
+Winners will be notified in early April prior to the Biennial.

 Specifics: Poetry & Prose

-• On one copy include name, address and telephone number in the upper right-hand corner.
+On one copy include name, address, telephone number, and e-mail address in the upper right-hand corner.

 A. MARION DOYLE POETRY AWARD.
-For “poets whose aim is communication; who believe poetry to be a medium of emotional release, of inspiration; that the mission of poetry is to build spiritual morale; to enrich life with perceptions, who have genius of expression and lack modern cynicism.”
-1st-place: $100; 2nd place: $75; 3rd Place: $50; three Honorable Mentions: $20 each.
+For “poets whose aim is communication; who believe poetry to be a medium of emotional release, of inspiration; that the mission of poetry is to build spiritual morale; to enrich life with perceptions, who have genius of expression and lack modern cynicism; 1st-place: $100; 2nd place: $75; 3rd Place: $50.

 E. DELLA CROWDER MILLER POETRY AWARD.
 Established August 18, 1978.
 Awards for two categories:

 1. Petrarchan Sonnets.
 1st-place: $100; 2nd-place: $50; 3rd-place: $30.